notepass/external-db-user-provider/README.md

 as a proper helm repo chart!

 ## Using it
-The provider comes with 2 CRDs: ``DbUserRequest`` and ``DbUser``.
+The provider comes with the CRD ``DbUserRequest``.
 You will need to create a ``DbUserRequest`` object for each DB User you would like.
 This is then getting picked up by the controller, which will create the according user and then create a secret with the generated username and password for the requested DB name.
-Afterwards a DbUser object is created and the DbUserRequest object is deleted to show successful processing.

-If a DbUser object already exists for the DbUserRequest object, the creation of any users or objects is skipped and the DbUserRequest object is deleted.
+Afterwards the Status of the DbUserRequest object is updated accordingly.

-If the secret which should be generated already exists, no user will be created and the according DbUser object will be created before the request object is deleted.
+If the secret which should be generated already exists, no user will be created and only the Status of the object will be updated.

-This behaviour should make it safe to redeploy DbUserRequest objects for DbUsers that already exist.
+This behaviour should make it safe to redeploy DbUserRequest objects for secrets that already exist.
 So this controller should work with CI/CD tools like ArgoCD (which I am using).

-**Note:** As the controller deletes DbUserRequest objects, do not use any "self-healing" options for things like ArgoCD, as that would lead to a constant cycle of creation and deletion.

 A DbUserRequest looks like this:
 ```yaml